tarikalim/Blog-App/readme.md

 Application will run your local server.
 You can access the application with the following URLs:

-* Swagger UI is available at http://localhost:5000
+* Swagger UI is available at: http://localhost:5000

-* Blog application is available at http://localhost:5000/static/index.html
+* Blog application is available at: http://localhost:5000/static/index.html

 ## Additional Notes